-If arriving by transit, there are frequent buses along King Street, one block north of the arena.
+If arriving by transit, there are frequent buses along King street, about one block north of the arena.
 Public transportation is a good way to get to the game if you are coming from Toronto.
 From Union Station, take the GO Train's Lakeshore East line to Oshawa, which will take about an hour and a little over $10.
 Upon arrival at Oshawa, board the 90 bus, which will take you downtown.
-Disembark at the King and Centre stop and from there the arena is a block southeast.
+Disembark at the King and Mary stop and from there the arena is a block southeast.

 Within the arena, the concourses are wide enough to handle the traffic smoothly, the ticket windows are plentiful, and entering and exiting is efficient.
 The washrooms are a little small but not problematic.

 The Gens offer more ticket price points than most teams in the OHL.
 Advanced tickets can be had starting at $19.00 with the most expensive seats in the house $34.00.
 These prices are on the higher side of the OHL but still good value considering the NHL-quality professionalism and class from the team, not to mention the hours' worth of historical browsing and the chance to see a team that continually threatens for championships.
 The team shop is moderately priced, and the club's classic jerseys are just over $100, which is a good deal.
 Popular and very attractive team scarves are $25 and an excellent souvenir.